Mosh-Fatema-Koli/Mosh_Fatema_Akther_Koli/README.md

 <h3 align="left">SUMMARY:</h3>

-<p>A Flutter developer with one years of experience, skilled in building high-quality cross-platform mobile apps and creating intuitive user interfaces.
+<p>A Flutter developer with more than 3 years of experience, skilled in building high-quality cross-platform mobile apps and creating intuitive user interfaces.
 Proficient in Dart and experienced in teamwork and problem-solving.
 Strong communication skills, attention to detail, and a proactive approach to tasks make me a reliable and dependable member of any development team.
 Deep understanding of the Flutter framework and mobile app development process, with a passion for creating innovative and engaging apps.
 Always looking for opportunities to continue learning and growing as a developer. </p>

 <b>I am good at a few things:</b>